Newfoundland (island): Colonization

+After the 1783 independence of the Thirteen Colonies that became the United States of America, the remaining continental colonies and the North Atlantic Ocean colony of Bermuda were organised and administered as British North America.
+All except the Newfoundland Colony and Bermuda confederated in 1867 to form the Dominion of Canada.
+Newfoundland and Bermuda would retain links (possibly explaining similarities between the Newfoundland English and Bermudian English), including settlement in Newfoundland of Bermudians such as Joseph Outerbridge, especially their being grouped under the Bishop of Newfoundland until a separate Bishop of Bermuda was created in 1919, though Newfoundland would become a dominion in its own right from 1907 (the Dominion of Newfoundland), before reverting to colonial status in 1934, and finally joining the Dominion of Canada in 1949 as the Province of Newfoundland.

 A new society

 The European immigrants, mostly English, Scots, Irish and French, built a society in the New World unlike the ones they had left.
 It was also different from those that other immigrants would build on the North American mainland.
 As a fish-exporting society, Newfoundland was in contact with many ports and societies around the Atlantic rim.
 But its geographic location and political distinctiveness isolated it from its closest neighbours, Canada and the United States.
 Internally, most of its population was spread widely around a rugged coastline in small outport settlements.
 Many were distant from larger centres of population and isolated for long periods by winter ice or bad weather.
 These conditions had an effect on the cultures of the immigrants.
 They generated new ways of thinking and acting.
 Newfoundland and Labrador developed a wide variety of distinctive customs, beliefs, stories, songs and dialects.
+A unique vocabulary arose focused on the sea ice and weather of this isolated location and the native wildlife its residents relied upon for food and income.